Mookiepiece/strawberry-farm/README.md

 #### Prior Art

-Those article may better than this one：
+Those article may better than this README：

 - [Creating a Library of React Components using Create React App](https://hackernoon.com/creating-a-library-of-react-components-using-create-react-app-without-ejecting-d182df690c6b)
 - [Creating a React Component Library using Rollup, Typescript, Sass and Storybook](https://github.com/HarveyD/react-component-library)